AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 ### Linux

-Linux does not have OS-level DNS caching unless a caching service such as systemd-resolved, DNSMasq, BIND or Nscd is installed and running.
+Linux does not have OS-level DNS caching unless a caching service such as systemd-resolved, DNSMasq, BIND, or nscd is installed and running.
 The process of clearing the DNS cache depends on the Linux distribution and the caching service used.

 For each distribution you need to start a terminal window.
 Press Ctrl+Alt+T on your keyboard and use the corresponding command to clear the DNS cache for the service your Linux system is running.